vippsas/vipps-developers/vipps-test-environment.md

 ## Vipps test apps

-The test apps for iOS and Android are identical to the production apps, but connect to the Vipps
-[the Vipps test environment (MT)](#the-vipps-test-environment-mt) instead of the production environment.
+The test apps for iOS and Android are identical to the production apps, but connect to [the Vipps test environment (MT)](#the-vipps-test-environment-mt) instead of the production environment.